Author: David Lively, Organically Grown Company

 One morning several months later, however, Tom and I stood in the Pritchett Field at Riverbrook Farm and for the first time discussed the potential for creating a growers’ cooperative that would market our crops.
 We were frustrated with competing in a too-small market against growers who were also friends and allies, and our goal was to better coordinate our approach to the market while remaining on-farm rather than using 25% of our energy on marketing; relying on OGC staff to market, sell and deliver our produce and collect afterwards.
 Ironically, we ended up becoming OGC employees ourselves.

 Three years later, having run an obstacle course that required our brains, our wills, our goodwill, and considerable community support, growers from about a dozen farms and their supporters stood on the deck of the first OGC facility at 1153 West 2nd Avenue in Eugene.
-Lynn Crosby, a V.I.S.T.A. volunteer, had over a two year period facilitated the decisionmaking processes that had led us there.
-Our modest grand opening featured words from Lane County Commissioner Peter DeFazio, a garlic braid cutting, raspberry shortcake and Genesis juice.
+Lynn Crosby, a V.I.S.T.A. volunteer, over a two-year period facilitated the decision-making processes that had led us there.
+Our modest grand opening featured words from Lane County Commissioner Peter DeFazio, a garlic braid cutting, raspberry shortcake, and Genesis juice.